undeadway/bluewater/README.md

 This is a Node.js based database interface adapter, an database-agnostic interface library,
 designed to bridge the usage discrepancies caused by diverse database driver syntaxes.".

+Due to the inconsistent syntax and vastly different operational logic among various database drivers in Node.js,
+Bluewater serves as a middleware layer that reconciles the disparities between different database calls.
+It enables the use of a unified approach to invoke a multitude of diverse database drivers.

+Used like:

 ```
 let bluewater = require("bluewater");
 let db = bluewater();